smzn1222/beightlApp/README.md

 ### `npm install` or `npm ci`

-In the project directory, you can run:
+In the project directory, you can run (dev mode):

 ### `npm start`

+In the project directory, you can build:

+### `npm run build`

+In the project directory, you can build this project in container:

+### `docker-compose up --build -d`